-- 1. Funding received for amortisation was not required due to the timing of implementing the Child Death Register software and is now recognised as unearned revenue. - 2.
-Delays in filling vacant positions and staff on extended leave or secondment to other government agencies have contributed to lower salary costs.
-On-line training opportunities have also reduced employee expenses. - 3.
+- 1. Additional supplementary funding received for enterprise bargaining agreement increases. - 2.
+Delays in filling vacant positions, staff on extended leave or secondment to other government agencies and scaling back of initiatives associated with ceasing limited life funding have contributed to lower salary costs. - 3.
 Supplies and services vary each year as projects are developed.
-The timing of project delivery, reduced travel and working from home arrangements have contributed to the underspend in this area. - 4.
-Depreciation and amortisation expenses have decreased due to the timing of implementing the replacement Child Death Register software. - 5.
+Some contract labour used to cover for short term needs. - 4.
+Depreciation and amortisation expenses have decreased following the issuance of IFRIC's agenda decision on Configuration or Customisation Costs in a Cloud Computing Arrangement in April 2021.
+The QFCC has changed its accounting policy for certain cloud computing and software-as-a-service (SaaS) costs.
+This impacted amortisation. - 5.
 The increase in other expenses is primarily due to the funding agreement with Children's Rights Queensland.